 - A digital badge that can be linked to your digital resume or social media accounts

-AMT offers 10 different certifications.
+AMT offers 11 different certifications.
 If you are interested in obtaining another certification, check out the eligibility requirements and see what exams you are eligible to sit for.
-Should you decide to apply for another certification, keep in mind that AMT offers many resources including both free and paid for exam prep.
+Should you decide to apply for another certification, keep in mind that AMT offers many resources, including both free and paid for exam prep.
+AMT also offers digital badges for each certification that is completed, allowing employers to verify what skills and exam were required to obtain a credential.
+The badges can also be shared on digital resumes and in social media platforms such as Facebook or Twitter.